Which underwater camera should you choose?

 See the Olympus Tough TG-7 on Amazon

-As for underwater photography, as mentioned, the camera is waterproof to -15m without a case and -45m with the TG6 PT-059 case, which is the same as the one used on the TG-6 (very handy!).
-That’s more than enough if you’re just snorkelling, and if you’re diving, the case will be first class!
-There are also various underwater scene modes, which are very practical and allow you to vary the atmosphere.
+For underwater photography, as mentioned, the camera is waterproof to 15m without a housing and down to 45m with the TG6 PT-059 housing, the same one used with the TG-6 (very handy!).
+That’s more than enough if you’re just snorkeling, and if you’re diving, the housing is a very useful option.
+There are also several underwater scene modes, which are practical and let you vary the look of your images.

-Compared to its predecessor, the TG-6, there are not many differences, but there is better connectivity, with a USB-C port (instead of micro-USB) for faster charging and image transfer.
-The ergonomics have also been improved slightly, making it easier to hold.
-The macro modes have also been improved, giving you more options and allowing you to get even closer to your subjects.
+Compared with its predecessor, the TG-6, there are not many major differences, but connectivity is better thanks to a USB-C port instead of micro-USB, making charging and image transfer more convenient.
+The handling has also been slightly improved, making it easier to hold.
+The macro options remain one of the great strengths of the Tough range and give you plenty of creative possibilities for close-up subjects.

-All in all, it’s still a (very) safe bet, a top-of-the-range camera that we’ve loved and chosen for many years!
-You can’t go wrong with it!
-I’ll leave the description of the TG-6 below as a reminder, but if you’re going to go for this type of camera, you might as well go for the new version!
+All in all, it is still a very safe bet, a high-end rugged compact that we’ve loved and chosen for many years.
+You really can’t go far wrong with it.
+I’ll leave the TG-6 description below as a reminder, but if you’re buying this type of camera today, you might as well go for the newer version.

 Olympus Tough TG-6

-This Olympus 12MP camera is really designed for adventurers, people who travel around the world, and especially in difficult conditions (cold, humidity, rain, frost, etc.).
-It is waterproof (without housing) up to 15m, which is already more than enough for most people for snorkeling.
-Moreover, it can withstand shocks from a height of about 2m, freezing temperatures down to -10° and even dust.
+This 12MP Olympus camera was clearly designed for adventurers, travelers, and anyone shooting in difficult conditions such as cold, humidity, rain, frost, and dust.
+It is waterproof without a housing down to 15m, which is already more than enough for most snorkeling use.
+It can also withstand drops from around 2m, freezing temperatures down to -10°C, and dust.

 See the Olympus Tough TG-6 on Amazon

-On the underwater side, the camera offers several interesting modes, including a microscope and an “underwater HDR” one.
-Shooting great photos underwater becomes almost child’s play.
-You can also add the TG6 PT-059 to go beyond 15m depth (we personally bought it).
-Last but not least, you will be able to add many accessories to get an even better set, or at least more adapted to your photography practice (housing, flash diffuser, interchangeable lens like a fisheye, and others).
-In short, as you will have understood, it is for us the ideal waterproof digital camera if you are looking for a serious camera to become a true underwater photographer (even in difficult conditions).
-It remains the most expensive one of this article, but it is honestly worth it, in our opinion!
+For underwater use, the camera offers several interesting modes, including microscope mode and underwater HDR.
+Taking good photos underwater becomes much easier.
+You can also add the TG6 PT-059 housing to go beyond 15m depth (we personally bought it).
+Last but not least, you can add many accessories to build a better setup, or at least one better suited to your own photography practice, such as a housing, flash diffuser, fisheye-style conversion lens, and more.
+In short, as you’ve probably understood, for us it is the ideal waterproof digital camera if you want a serious model for underwater photography, even in difficult conditions.
+It remains the most expensive camera in this article, but in our opinion, it is honestly worth it.

 Nikon Coolpix W300